coapjs/node-coap/README.md

 ## LICENSE
 Copyright (c) 2013 node-coap contributors (listed above).

-Coap-Packet is licensed under an MIT +no-false-attribs license.
+node-coap is licensed under an MIT +no-false-attribs license.
 All rights not explicitly granted in the MIT license are reserved.
 See the included LICENSE file for more details.